pmean/build-website/text/99/table.md

 ![](../../../web/images/99/table06.gif)

 Notice that the rows and columns are reversed in this table.
-There are several ways to change how the table is displayed, but it is showing essentially the same information in any order.
+There are several ways to change how the table is displayed
+- but it is showing
+essentially the same information in any order.

 Here is what the second part of the output looks like.

 ![](../../../web/images/99/table07.gif)

+By the way
-By the way, if you tried to use the crosstabs procedure without weighting, you would get exactly one observation in each cell.
-Pretty boring, eh?
+- if you tried to use the crosstabs procedure without weighting
+- you would get exactly one observation in each cell.
+Pretty boring
+- eh?

 ![](../../../web/images/99/table08.gif)